seanbaxter/DirectXShaderCompiler/docs/CommandGuide/llvm-build.rst

 -----------

-**llvm-build** is a tool for working with LLVM projects that use the LLVMBuild system for describing their components.
+**llvm-build** is a tool for working with LLVM37 projects that use the LLVMBuild system for describing their components.

 At heart, **llvm-build** is responsible for loading, verifying, and manipulating